SAP-samples/cloud-cap-multitenancy/README.md

 This repository contains a complete Multi-Target Application (MTA) sample project that is an example of using the SAP Cloud Application Programming(CAP) approach and it's multitenancy support library to provide true enterprise multitenant application.

 There are many disparate pieces of information found throughout the SAP documentation as well as the CAP centric documentation, but it is difficult to bring them together as a cohesive whole.
-This sample code project provides a good starting point for those wanting to build a best-practice multitenant enterprise application on SAP Cloud Platform.
+This sample code project provides a good starting point for those wanting to build a best-practice multitenant enterprise application on SAP Business Technology Platform.

 This project is implemented completely in the Node.JS programming language.
 A java programing language multitenant sample code project can be found at [https://github.com/SAP-samples/cloud-cap-samples-java](https://github.com/SAP-samples/cloud-cap-samples-java).
 See the [Demonstrated Features](https://github.com/SAP-samples/cloud-cap-samples-java#demonstrated-features) section of the README.